 8. Indemnification and Liability.

 8.1.
 Indemnification.
-We agree to indemnify, defend and hold harmless you, your affiliates, officers, directors, and employees from and against any and all liability, claims, causes of action, suits, damages and expenses, including reasonable attorneys’ fees, to the extent based upon a third party claim that arises out of (a) our gross negligence or willful misconduct and/or that of any of our employees or contractors; (b) any breach of any of our representations and/or warranties contained herein, or (c) injuries caused by us and/or any of our employees or contractors to person(s).
+Each party agrees to indemnify, defend and hold harmless the other party, its affiliates, officers, directors, and employees from and against any and all liability, claims, causes of action, suits, damages and expenses, including reasonable attorneys’ fees, to the extent based upon a third party claim that arises out of (a) the indemnifying party’s gross negligence or willful misconduct and/or that of any of the indemnifying party’s employees or contractors; (b) any breach of any of the indemnifying party’s representations and/or warranties contained herein, or (c) injuries caused by the indemnifying party and/or any of its employees or contractors to person(s).

 8.2.
-To the maximum extent permitted by applicable law, the express warranty set forth in section 2.2 is in lieu of all other warranties, express or implied, and we disclaim and you waive all other warranties including any warranty of merchantability, non-infringement or fitness for a particular purpose.
+To the maximum extent permitted by applicable law, the Services are provided “As Is” and the express warranty set forth in section 2.2 is in lieu of all other warranties, express or implied, and we disclaim and you waive all other warranties including any warranty of merchantability, non-infringement or fitness for a particular purpose.